What essential features do I need in a remote terminal unit?

 Can I provision my remote terminal units and upgrade their firmware remotely?

 Yes, with the NetGuardian you can.
+For all units with upgradeable firmware, you can upgrade via craft port or serial port.
 You can provision remotely and even queue firmware upgrades for your entire fleet of remote terminal units with one click.

 The NetGuardian user manual talks about 8 control relay outputs.
 How do I control these output ports?